Updated 25/05/2026

 The Magnitude of Health Decline

 Healthy life expectancy measures the average years a person can expect to live in good health, free from significant disability or chronic illness.
-According to the Health Foundation’s analysis, self-reported healthy life expectancy in the UK peaked during 2012-14 at 62.9 years for men and 63.7 years for women.
-Since then, both figures have declined, marking the first sustained reversal in population health gains since comprehensive data collection began in 1946.
+According to the Office for National Statistics, self-reported healthy life expectancy in the UK peaked during 2012-14 at 62.9 years for men and 63.7 years for women.
+The ONS, which gathers the data using a rolling three-year average, shows that both figures have declined since then, marking the first sustained reversal in population health gains since 1946.

 The UK’s healthy life expectancy peaked at 63.7 years for women and 62.9 years for men during 2012-14, but has since declined, marking the first sustained reversal in population health gains since comprehensive data collection began in 1946.